allenmathew/writeup/avactf-2020/README.md

         $___();$__________($______($__($_))); $________=$____();                                                                                                                                                   $________;
 ```

 As if that wasn't enough, the contents of the above code itself contained another block of gziped b64 encoded text.
-The function calls themselves were b64 encoded, but essentially the code was gunziping the b64 encoded content and then executing it.
+The function call names themselves were b64 encoded, but essentially the code was gunziping the b64 encoded content and then executing it.
 So I gunziped the content and decoded it to be greeted with this!
 God dammit Ray!

 ```